Why Pork With Apples?

 According to The Old Foodie, it may be because pigs often grazed in apple orchards and then ate fallen apples.
 This may have subtly flavored the meat making it a great match.
 Or it could be because livestock was usually culled in the fall, in preparation for the winter months ahead.
 Fall is also when the apple harvest took place.
 Apples and pork would have been abundant at the same time and might have been paired together for that reason.

 Or, and this is what I think, pork and apple just have a natural flavor affinity that has been easy for people to recognize over the centuries.
-According to Legacy Pork, this flavor affinity id due to the acidity of apples which cuts through the fatty flavors of the pork.
-This also explains why sour fruits like rhubarb and sauces with vinegar or citrus (mmmmmm…Cumberland Sauce.
-It’s a British classic and one of my husband’s favorites) are much-loved with pork.
+This flavor affinity is due to the acidity of apples which cuts through the fatty flavors of the pork.
+This also explains why sour fruits like rhubarb and sauces with vinegar or citrus are much-loved with pork.

-This pork chop and apple recipe uses a sweet crunchy apple that can stand up to a bit of cooking, like the SnapDragon, a new apple from The New York Apple Growers Association.
-These apples are available in the North Eastern US right now.
+This pork chop and apple recipe calls for a sweet crunchy apple that can stand up to a bit of cooking.
+I used the SnapDragon, a new apple from The New York Apple Growers Association.
 Here’s where you can find them.

 Baked Pork Chops with Apples, Cheddar, and Maple

 These easy Baked Pork Chops go into the oven with apples, maple, and a crunchy cheddar and breadcrumb crust for a quick dinner that’s perfect for fall and winter weeknights but is special enough (and delicious enough!) to make for guests too.

 - Olive oil

 - ½ cup panko bread crumbs

 - Black pepper

 - 1 apple, cored and sliced ¼ inch thick